broxus/bridge-evm-contracts/docs/evm-specification/DAO.md

-> DAO contract for Everscale-EVM bridge
+> DAO contract for TVM-EVM bridge

-*Executes proposals confirmed in Everscale Bridge DAO.
+*Executes proposals confirmed in TVM Bridge DAO.
 Proposals are submitted in form of payloads and signatures*

 ## Methods